Academic Catalog

 1. The request for withdrawal is initiated either by the student because of an extenuating personal situation or by the University because of a disciplinary situation.

-2. This action will normally be handled by the Vice President for Student Engagement and Enrollment Services or designee.
-If the student initiates the withdrawal, the Office of the Vice President for Student Engagement and Enrollment Services will determine what verification is necessary and document the situation.
+2. This action will normally be handled by the Vice President for Student Enrollment, Engagement & Services or designee.
+If the student initiates the withdrawal, the Office of the Vice President for Student Enrollment, Engagement & Services will determine what verification is necessary and document the situation.

 3. A request will be submitted to the Office of the University Registrar to withdraw the student from all classes.